Photonsters/anycubic-photon-docs/FAQ.md

 - Loose and floppy FEP sheet, replace or tighten fep - [instructions here](https://youtu.be/Sdxf9mf7-ns) and [here](https://youtu.be/DLi3chV43LQ)
 - If all else fails, check your plate level again.

+### The bottom layers stick but my prints didn't form at the supports?
+- This is generally due to incorrect exposure settings for your normal layers.
+Try increasing exposure.
+- It can also be due to the orientation of your model.
+Try to angle your model and reslice.
+- Is your model a large solid?
+Hollowing the model is recommended.

 ### Should I coat my FEP sheet?
 Not advisable, and not really a proven solution, FEP aka Teflon is already one of the most slippery materials known to science.
 Coating your FEP film may in fact cause bad quality prints.